Jamie135/TokenizeArt/README.md

-# Tokenizer: 42Berry
+# TokenizeArt: 42Berry

-This project focuses on the creation and deployment of a personal token named 42Berry.
-It demonstrates some simple functionalities such as minting, burning, and transferring tokens within a bounty system.
+This project focuses on the creation and deployment of 42Berry (42B), a non-fungible token collection on Ethereum.
+A single artwork — *Cross Coalition* — is pinned to IPFS, and minted as an ERC-721 whose on-chain metadata URI points at that pinned descriptor.
+The collection is capped at 42 pieces.

 ## Project Implementation